dreamcatcher-tech/network/Inbox/2024-07-25 0931 incremental search of a glob.md

 Should show the outline of the property, or a colored pin for the property.
 Then the fine adjustment lets you move the pin to be somewhere specific as a separate widget.

-Indexing at the start can just be a smoosh of all the text
+Indexing at the start can just be a smoosh of all the text in the records, stored in sharded files to reduce the rewrites when the records change.

 Stateboard should be a function call with some params.